isharafe/flyway-migration/README.md

 # flyway-migration
-flyway migration to production db schema updates
+flyway migration for production db schema updates

 # Naming
 In order to be picked up by Flyway, SQL migrations must comply with the following naming pattern: